 Students are expected to meet with their supervisors at least four times per term.
 A more typical pattern is weekly, at least until you reach the stage of writing up your thesis.

 There are formal assessments of progress on the research project; transfer of status at around 12 to 15 months and confirmation of status at around 30 to 36 months.
 These assessments involve the submission of written work and an oral examination.

-You will be expected to acquire transferable skills as part of your training and to undertake 100 hours of broadening courses outside your specialist area.
-This involves the submission of written work for five 16-hour lecture courses and attendance at workshops and colloquia
+You will be expected to acquire transferable skills as part of your training and to undertake 68 hours of broadening courses outside your specialist area.
+This normally involves the submission of written work for three 16-hour lecture courses and attendance at workshops and colloquia.

 The department, working alongside the university’s Careers Service, supports graduate students as they move from the DPhil to the next stage of their career.
 Many graduate students stay in academia, by taking up a postdoctoral position, and many move into employment in a range of industries and sectors where the expertise and skills developed during the DPhil are highly valued.

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.